lambduli/minilog/WRITEUP.md

 We have already mentioned backtracking in the previous section.
 In this section we will discuss it a little bit more.

-We can observe that in our small language backtracking should really only happen when we have a predicate invokation and we are searching for a fitting predicate in the base.
+We can observe that in our small language backtracking should really only happen when we have a predicate invocation and we are searching for a fitting predicate in the base.
 We do backtrack by trying **all the fitting** predicates in the base for the current goal.

 There is no more to it than that.
 So if we are able to come back to a point where we have decided to try the first fitting predicate in the base and try to use another one, we would have a backtracking handled (and again after that one, of course).